 Big Hero 6

 What do you get when you cross a Marvel comic with Disney’s animation studios?
 Big Hero 6, a story about a boy and his robot.
 A robot that helps inspire him and his friends to become superheroes and protect the city of San Fransokyo.
 There’s a perfect mix of visuals (blending American and Japanese cultures and aesthetics) with a heartwarming story, and by the end of it you’ll never think of a simple fist bump the same way again.

 When it comes to Disney’s recent animated offerings, nothing really tops Frozen.
 Those songs have a habit of setting up camp in your brain and never leaving, to the point where it became Disney’s best-selling animated film to date.
 A sequel was almost guaranteed from the get-go, and with Frozen 2 coming before the end of 2019, it’s the perfect time to remind yourself of what made the original so great.

-Whichever Star Wars film is deemed ‘the best’ is up for debate, but as a saga it’s hard to watch just one and be done with it – especially with The Rise of Skywalker coming next month and promising a stunning conclusion.
+Whichever Star Wars film is deemed ‘the best’ is up for debate, but as a saga it’s hard to watch just one and be done with it.

 The original Disney movie, released back in 1937, proved instrumental in kicking off several decades of animation dominance at the House of Mouse.
 It wasn’t the first thing Disney ever made, but without Snow White we probably wouldn’t have everything that came afterwards.
 There are 80+ years of animated Disney films to enjoy, but you have to start somewhere – and it might as well be the beginning.